…and not hard rubber

 We used Terluran GP-35 for its high flowability during moulding, at the time manufactured by BASF.
 I would have liked to tell you what its exact composition was, but after one hour of Internet search, I could not find any information on that.

-I can tell you from memory, the vinyl component must have been near the high end, 30 – 35%, it was very hard to break because of its high plastic deformation.
-I also think that the styrene was near the high end 50 – 60%, because it machined well, with the right cutting angle.
+I can tell you from memory, the vinyl component must have been near the high end, 30 – 35%, it was very difficult to break because of its high plastic deformation.
+I also think that the styrene was near the upper end 50 – 60%, because it machined well, with the right cutting angle.
 This leaves 15 – 20% for the butadiene component.
 The presence of butadiene shows when the break area is whitish.

 How is it done, roughly?